rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-01-a5e53d3d4b25d094-settlement-calendar-for-offer-for-sale-of-shares-of-twamev-construction-and-infr.md

 stocks:
 - TWAMEV
 tags:
+- clearing
+- ofs
-- offer-for-sale
+- secondary-market
 - settlement-calendar
 - twamev-construction
-- clearing
-- secondary-market
 title: Settlement Calendar for Offer for Sale of shares of Twamev Construction and Infrastructure Limited
 ---